Paul Hobby, Genesis Park LP – Part One

 Episode 20 | October 2, 2018

 All Things Energy – A Houston Perspective.
 Paul Hobby is the founding partner of Genesis Park LP, runs Texas Monthly, sits on the board of NRG, and has wide-ranging expertise on energy, media, and Texas politics.
-In the first of two episodes (listen to part two here), Paul sits down with hosts Kyle Frazier, Sherren Harter, and guest host Bret Biggart from Freedom Solar Power.
+In the first of two episodes (listen to part two here), Paul sits down with hosts Kyle Frazier, Sherren Harter, and guest host Bret Biggart from solar panel company Freedom Solar Power.
 Their wide-ranging discussion covers Houston’s future as the Engineering (not just Energy) Capital of the World, and innovation at the intersection between water and energy.
 Plus, post-Harvey emergency preparedness, the net impact of fracking, the future of nuclear power in Texas, and why electric cars are the future.

 Paul Hobby’s background spans practicing the law, his family’s media business, and now making private equity investments in technology, telecom, business services, and other holdings such as Texas Monthly magazine.
 He thought of himself as a “non-energy guy” when he started Genesis Park LP but discovered that energy had an inescapable pull.
 Of course energy touches all of our lives as consumers, and Paul realized that the industry was more exciting than he initially thought.
 From efficiency to the diversifying electricity mix to wholesale and retail market design, Paul says that energy “pulls you toward it, particularly as it gets more complicated and more technologically sophisticated.”